Getting around Madrid is not always easy.

 There are several types of transport cards but most locals and visitors use the Multi Card.

 The price of this card is €2.50 and you can load single and 10-journey tickets.
+Remember that you can now reload your transport card in Madrid with your mobile phone.

 The Multi Card can be consecutively validated as many times as passengers are using the service with the same card.
 Just be aware that all of them need to begin and end their journey together.